A brief word study in the Bible reveals that the word ‘temple’ can hold one of several meanings depending on the

 Thus, we gather that the human body is the new temple of the Holy Ghost on Earth as revealed by Christ in the New Testament.
 The New Testament writings make a much bigger deal about this than many people today might assume.

 “Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition; Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.”
 (2 Thessalonians 2:3-4)

 Now, verse four is where we want to focus our attention.
-If we try to set aside everything we may have been taught in the past about this verse, and we choose to read what the Bible says plainly, we may be surprised at what we discover.
-What does it mean where it reads, “so that HE AS GOD SITTETH IN THE TEMPLE of God, SHEWING HIMSELF that HE IS GOD?”
+If we try to set aside everything we may have learned in the past about this verse, and we choose to read what it says plainly, we may be surprised at what we discover.
+What does God’s Word tell us here? “…so that HE AS GOD SITTETH IN THE TEMPLE of God, SHEWING HIMSELF that HE IS GOD.“

 Does the antichrist sit in the temple (the body) – in the place where the Holy Ghost should dwell?
 How else could sitting in the temple show the Man of Sin his own state of godhood, or his apotheosis?